 We can make one of our small camping Gaz bottles last for two weeks, without being too strict.
 This means we have spent about £15 a month on gas.
-We are looking into ways we can use our solar to cook to with so hopefully in the near future this cost will lower even more.
+We are looking into ways we can use our solar to cook with so hopefully in the near future this cost will lower even more.

 In the last year we have spent £57.10 a month on fuel (this includes 5 months out of the water winter when we didn’t spend anything).
 Less than I used to spend on petrol for getting to and from work!